-R1 Getting noticed for the right reason - work or kindness

-R2 Exceptionally good work or act of kindness

-R3 Postcard Being a positive role model to others or significant achievement work

-R4 Letter A commendation for a particular act of exceptional kindness or hard
+R1 Getting noticed for the right reason - work or kindness R2 Exceptionally good work or act of kindness R3 Postcard Being a positive role model to others or significant achievement R4 Letter A commendation for a particular act of exceptional kindness or hard work

-The Assistant Headteacher (Pastoral) will analyse reward points weekly, focusing on (but not exclusive to) the following categories:
+The Assistant Headteacher (Behaviour) will analyse reward points weekly, focusing on (but not exclusive to) the following categories:

-Weekly:
+• Weekly:

-- Attendance by tutor group leader board competition leaderboard shared in assembly. - Rewards certificates given out from the Head, Assistant Head (Keystage) and Form Tutor. - Rewards by tutor group leader board shared in assembly
+- Attendance by tutor group leader board competition leaderboard shared in assembly. - Rewards certificates given out from the Head, Assistant Headteacher (Head of Year) and Form Tutor. - Rewards by tutor group leader board shared in assembly